rob-in-europe/rob-in-europe.github.io/_posts/2017-02-25-Fledgling-board-game-collection.md

 again (I've since learnt that this may have been due to an all-too-common relaxation of the official rules, but that is scant comfort for the hours lost).
 Snakes and Ladders, stripped of its karmic lessons, was unbearably nihilistic.
-In my adolescence I became (loosely) aware to tabletop wargames and Dungeons &
-Dragons, but primarily through video games that borrowed from these genres.
+In my adolescence I became (loosely) aware to tabletop wargames and Dungeons & Dragons, but primarily through video games that borrowed from these genres.
-Through my own failings, it took a relocation to Paris in my late twenties to become exposed to the much richer variety of board games that are available, populating entire bookshelves in friends' apartments and the forming the primary focus of entire afternoons and evenings.
+Through my own failings, it took a relocation to Paris in my late twenties to become exposed to the much richer variety of board games that are available, populating entire bookshelves in friends' apartments and forming the primary focus of entire afternoons and evenings.
 They even made frequent appearances during working hours, thanks to the seriousness with which the French treat the lunch break.
 Julien, Thibault, and colleagues, you know who you are!